barumau/pandunia/engli/111_logobine.md

-# Word building
+# Word derivation

-It's possible to build new words in Pandunia.
+New words can be built freely in Pandunia!
 Pandunia has a productive system of word derivation.
 Most of the suffixes that are used in Pandunia are already in international use.
 Many of them come from ancient Greek, Latin, Arabic and Persian.